 We are now on the last day of the Switzerland 7-day trip.

 Let’s start our last full day in Switzerland!
-After relaxing in the furgos and buying some food to spend the day, we rumble in Zermatt.
+After relaxing in the furgos and buying some food to spend the day, let’s head to Zermatt.
 You cannot travel by car to this idyllic Swiss town, therefore, to get to Zermatt you will first have to go to a small town called Täsch.

-Alas, leave the car in the parking lot of the station and take a cremallera train to Zermatt.
-It costs 16.40 francs per person each and every time.
-Be sure to stroll through the small streets of Zermatt and visit places like Bahnhofstrasse (the main avenue) and the Church of St. Mauritius.
+Park your car in the parking lot near the station and take a rack railway to Zermatt.
+It costs 16.40 francs per person round trip.
+Be sure to stroll the small streets of Zermatt and visit places like Bahnhofstrasse (the main avenue) and the Church of St. Mauritius.

 ↠ GORNER GLACIER AND RIFFELSEE (LAKE WHERE THE MATTERHORN/CERVINO IS REFLECTED)

 From Zermatt it is possible to make different excursions by trains and cable cars, such as to Rothorn, to Matterhorn Glacier Paradise (the highest cable car in Europe) or to Gornergrat.
 We went to the tourist office next to the train station to find out, something I recommend you do, and finally we decided to take the excursion to Gornergrat, a very good decision.